 \section{Summary}

-In this paper, we investigated the impact of individual neutron-star observables on the allowed manifold of equations of state (EOSs) for strongly interacting matter.
-Constraints from low-energy nuclear physics were implemented using a chiral effective model that accurately describes low-density nuclear matter, while the asymptotically high-density regime was constrained by perturbative QCD.
+In this paper, we investigate the impact of individual NS observables on the allowed manifold of equations of state (EOSs) for strongly interacting matter.
+Constraints from low-energy nuclear physics were implemented using a chiral effective model that accurately describes low-density nuclear matter, whereas the asymptotically high-density regime was constrained by perturbative QCD.
 At intermediate chemical potentials, we employed a quark–meson model in which the vector coupling was treated as a free parameter, and the position and width of the transition between the low- and high-density regimes were varied to span a broad EOS manifold.